Gahyunlee23/190618_Web1/README.md

-# 190618 This is all about presentation project files and review.
 # TRAA Midterm Review
 Going over some stuff that almost everyone got slightly worng.
 Not major stuff, so don;t feel bad, but minor stuff we don't want to keep going.